invertase/react-native-firebase/pages/typescript.md

 ---
-title: Typescript
+title: TypeScript
 description: Using Typescript with React Native Firebase
 ---

 # Typescript

-The React Native Firebase project comes with out of the box support for Typescript.
+The React Native Firebase project comes with out of the box support for TypeScript.
 The project provides Ambient Declarations for each Firebase module, without having to install any additional dependencies.

 ## Example

-To demonstrate Typescript usage in a practical example, the following assumes Typescript is already setup on your environment.
+To demonstrate TypeScript usage in a practical example, the following assumes TypeScript is already setup on your environment.
-If you are looking to setup a new project or migrate an existing project to Typescript please check out this official [blog post](https://facebook.github.io/react-native/blog/2018/05/07/using-typescript-with-react-native).
+If you are looking to setup a new project or migrate an existing project to TypeScript please check out this official [blog post](https://facebook.github.io/react-native/blog/2018/05/07/using-typescript-with-react-native).

 The below example makes use of the <Anchor version="v6" group="admob" href="/">Authentication</Anchor> module, demonstrating how to safely type code using the declarations the module provides.